 Hello!
 I am the founder and director of On Bright Wings.
-I am a Certified Thanatologist (death and grief specialist) and trained End-of-Life Doula, Registered Drama Therapist and Board Certified Trainer, and ordained interfaith minister.
-As a trained Death Midwife, I work in the home, in the office, and in hospice and facility settings with patients who are aging or at the end of their lives.
+I am a Certified Thanatologist (death and grief specialist) and trained End-of-Life Doula, Registered Drama Therapist (and Board-Certified Trainer), Certified Dementia Practitioner, Grief Support Specialist, and Advance Care Planning Facilitator.
+I work in your home and in hospice and facility settings with people who are grieving, aging and/or at the end of their lives.
 At bedside, I use a unique blend of Drama Therapy with other creative arts methods, and End-of-Life Doula techniques, such as reminiscence, legacy work, and therapeutic guidance through suggested topics designed to attain peace and acceptance at the end of life.
 I have presented my work in classes and conference workshops all over the United States, England, and China.

 The reality is that you will grieve forever.
 You will not 'get over' the loss of a loved one; you will learn to live with it.
 You will heal and you will rebuild yourself around the loss you have suffered.
 You will be whole again, but you will never be the same.
-Nor should you be the same, nor would you want to.--Dr. Elisabeth Kubler-Ross (Author of On Death and Dying) and --David Kessler (Grief Expert)
+Nor should you be the same, nor would you want to.--Elisabeth Kubler-Ross and David Kessler (Authors of On Grief and Grieving)

 Trisha@onbrightwings.com or call 818/667-1641.